fncbook/fnc/chapter10/diffmats.md

 ```{index} Chebyshev points; second kind
 ```
 We can modify this process by using a global interpolant, either polynomial or trigonometric, as in [Chapter 9](../globalapprox/overview).
-Rather than choosing a different index set for each node, we use all of the nodes each time.
+Rather than choosing a different index set for each node, we use all the nodes each time.

 In a nonperiodic setting, we use Chebyshev second-kind points for stability: